 Service of Documents

-In connection with court proceedings, courts sometimes need to serve documents, such as summonses and invitations to appear in court, on persons residing or companies located in another country.
-When the service of documents takes place in a foreign country, the courts are in need of legal assistance of the judicial authorities of the foreign country in question.
-Sometimes documents need to be served abroad also when the matter is not pending at a court (for example in case of a will to be served).
+In connection with judicial proceedings, courts sometimes need to serve documents, such as summonses and invitations to appear in court, on persons residing or companies located in another country.
+When the service of documents takes place in a foreign country, the courts need legal assistance of the judicial authorities of the foreign country in question.
+Sometimes, documents need to be served abroad when the matter is not yet pending at a court (in the case a will to be served, for example).
 As a rule, a court is the body responsible for transmitting documents from Finland to a foreign country.

 Requests for service of documents abroad

-As a rule, courts are responsible for transmitting judicial documents such as summonses from Finland to a foreign country.
+As a rule, courts are responsible for transmitting judicial documents, such as summonses and invitations to appear in court, from Finland to a foreign country.
 Service of documents is effected in compliance with EU law or an international treaty depending on whether the recipient of the documents resides in another Nordic country, another EU Member State, a Contracting State to the Hague Service Convention, or some other country.

-The applicable EU legislation or international treaty determines what kind of procedure is to be followed in the service of documents.
+The applicable EU law or international treaty determines what kind of procedure is to be followed in the service of documents.

 The alternative procedures are:

 - A court sends the documents directly to the recipient by post.

 - A court sends the documents to the competent authority in the receiving country for further measures.

 - A court sends the documents to the Central Authority in Finland (Ministry of Justice) which forwards them to the foreign country.